 The first choice made in this project was to select the type of motor to be used. between a stepper motor and a regular DC motor.
 Choosing a stepper might immediately the overall complexity of the software design and hardware design increases by adding the requirement of a stepper driver and the code to manage it.
-We should also consider the essence and purpose of what each type of these motors are: the stepper moves in discrete movements-steps-while regular DC motors merely move; it's either moving or not.
+We should also consider the essence and purpose of what each type of these motors are: the stepper moves in discrete movements-steps-while regular DC motors merely move; it's either on or off.
 It is possible that there are stepper motor and drivers that can create smooth continuous motion, but as a requirement it potentially increases the hardware cost and the time spent on testing the movement.

-To be clear; smooth, consistent motion is preferred when running the print stock past the lamp because uneven motion can create uneven exposure.
+To be clear; smooth, even motion is preferred when running the print stock past the lamp because uneven motion can create uneven exposure.
 Uneven motion past the lamp can manifest as lines in the frame or pulses that occur over multiple frames depending on the type or frequency of the light.
 These artifacts can be caused by other factors that will be discussed with the lamp but by focusing this project on producing the cheapest, smoothest motion with the fewest number of parts to assemble we will be avoiding stepper drive motors at first.

 A cheap (~\$15 USD at the time of writing) DC geared motor with an encoder present an affordable compromise of a choice in drive motor.
-With a reasonably-high resolution encoder, this motor can provide speed and position feedback to the control firmware on a per-frame level.
-Geared DC motors do have a drawback: there is slack in the gearing system that means that stopping based on encoder feedback is less accurate than with a stepper motor.
+With a reasonably-high resolution encoder, this motor can provide speed and position feedback to the control firmware at a per-frame level.

+Geared DC motor drawbacks: stopping has slack in system Using a PWM motor driver and